Malawi’s national flag adopted in 1964 and readopted again in 2012 by parliament.

 OTHER NOTABLE MALAWIANS:

-Honorable John Tembo is the longest serving member of the Malawi parliament.
-He joined politics in 1961 and became a member of parliament for Dedza south from 1964 to 2014, he was the leader of the opposition in parliament from 2004 to 2014.
+Honorable John Tembo is the longest serving member of parliament.
+He joined politics in 1961 and became a member of parliament for Dedza south from 1961 to 2014, he was the leader of the opposition in parliament from 2004 to 2014.
 He tired to be president on two elections and lost he was declared number two on both poll outcomes.
-During his political career he also served as vice president of Malawi congress party, Govenor of the Reserve Bank of Malawi, finance minister, CEO auction holdings, leader of the opposition in parliament, etc.
+During his political career he also served as vice president of Malawi congress party, Governor of the Reserve Bank of Malawi, finance minister, CEO auction holdings, leader of the opposition in parliament, etc.

 Hon Chakufwa Chihana served as Malawi’s second vice president during the coalition of his AFORD party and Muluzi’s UDF.
 Chihana is credited as being the father of democrary in Malawi.
 He was the leader of the first underground movement in Malawi that challenged kamuzu to call for a referendum We was arrested for six years without trial.
 His death in 2006 was acorded a state funeral.